FAQs

 * All meals, teas and coffees.
 Bar drinks in some lodges.

-* Experienced game rangers and trackers.
+* Professional game rangers and trackers.

-And what is excluded?
+what is excluded?

-* Local road transfers, airport to lodge.
+* Local road transfers, from airport to lodge.

 * Local flights to regional airports, scheduled or chartered.